Apollinaris Syncletica: Death and legacy

-Apollinaris' gender was not discovered by her fellow hermits until her death in 420.
+Apollinaris' gender was not discovered by her fellow hermits until her death in 420 or 470.
 The hagiographer Alban Butler said, about her story, that "it turns on the familiar theme of a girl putting on male attire and living for many years undiscovered".
 The Roman Catholic Church celebrates her feast day on 4 January; the Eastern Orthodox Church celebrates it on 5 January.
 Syncletica's name was removed from the Roman calendar of saints in 2001.